yw9211/rag-fastapi-mistral/README.md

 # Retrieval-Augmented Generation (RAG) with FastAPI and Mistral

-This project implements a simple RAG (Retrieval-Augmented Generation) pipeline using **FastAPI**, **SentenceTransformers**, and the **Mistral AI API**.
+This project implements a simple RAG (Retrieval-Augmented Generation) pipeline using **FastAPI** and the **Mistral AI API**.
 The system allows users to upload PDFs, process them into retrievable text chunks, and then query the knowledge base with enhanced natural language questions.

 ## Project Structure
 ```